kmanc/intelligent_machine_discovery/README.md

 #### TODO
 - General code cleanup
     - Most of v1 is hacked together to get it to work.
-It's not pretty (yet)
+It's not pretty (yet) Bugfixes
+    - I'm pretty sure some of the concurrency does not work as intended
+    - There is bound to be more
 - Offer options
     - There are lots of hard-coded things that can't be changed in v0.1.0
 - A real README